You can use logic to make something happen in your effect in response to a specific set of conditions.

 And your object should be rotating:

-Right-click in the Patch Editor and select;
+Right-click in the Patch Editor and select a Head Rotation patch, and an Or Patch.

 The Head Rotation patch is a face landmark patch.
 It needs to receive data from the face tracker, so add a face tracker to your scene and drag it into the Patch Editor to create a patch.